 French kissing with braces??
 Do braces affect French kissing?

-Kissing adds another level of intimacy to your relationships.
-French kissing, which is really just the introduction of the tongue, can be a beautiful, passionate display of your feelings when done with some confidence and flair.
-Put your feelings into your kiss.
-There's no right or wrong way to French kiss because everyone has his or her own personal style.
+Kissing adds another level of intimacy to relationships.
+French kissing, which is really just the introduction of the tongue, can be a beautiful, passionate display of your feelings.
+There's no right or wrong way to French kiss because everyone has their own personal style.
 Of course, how much or how little tongue you want to taste, feel, probe, suck, and meet is completely up to you.

-However, if you're getting really torn-up inside and out about how to handle the kissing-with-metal-in-your-mouth dilemma, remember that you won't be wearing braces for the rest of your life.
-Plus, many brace-wearing folks have been able to have happy and successful kissing relations.Alice!
+If you find that you're getting really torn-up inside and out about how to handle the kissing-with braces dilemma, remember that you won't be wearing braces for the rest of your life.
+Plus, many braces-wearing folks have been able to have happy and successful kissing relations.Alice!